kontent-ai/delivery-sdk-js/packages/delivery/README.md

 ## Testing

-Note: You need to have `Firefox` installed in order to run tests via Karma.
+Note: You need to have `Chrome` installed in order to run tests via Karma.

-- `npm run test:browser` Runs tests in Firefox
+- `npm run test:browser` Runs tests in Chrome
 - `npm run test:node` Runs tests in node.js
 - `npm run test:dev` Runs developer tests (useful for testing functionality)
 - `npm run test:travis` Runs browser tests that are executed by travis